-At microscopic level we study processes by which monomeric proteins assembly into filamentous structures.
+At the microscopic level we study processes by which monomeric proteins assembly into filamentous structures.
 We strive to understand how continuum properties of filaments arise from structure of and interactions between individual monomers.

-We are also developing new methods to directly engineer and characterize interactions between a pair of filaments. and we directly visualize and manipulate the structure of entire assemblages.
+We are also developing new methods to directly engineer and characterize interactions between a pair of filaments, and we directly visualize and manipulate the structure of entire assemblages.
 We then quantitatively compare the observed phenomena with theoretical models.